Cocopah Indian Reservation

 The Cocopah Tribe of Arizona is a federally recognized tribe of Cocopah people which governs the Cocopah Indian Reservation, a reservation in Arizona.
 Their autonym is Xawiłł Kwñchawaay, and they speak the Cocopah language, a Yuman–Cochimí language.

 As of the 2000 census, 1,025 people lived on the 25.948 km2 Cocopah Indian Reservation, which is composed of three non-contiguous sections in Yuma County, Arizona, lying northwest, southwest and south of the city of Yuma, Arizona.
 The larger section, bordering the Colorado River, lies west of the Yuma suburb of Somerton, while the other section lies just east of Somerton.

 Government

+Map of the Cocopah Tribe and neighboring tribes.

 The tribe is governed by a democratically elected council.
 As of 2025, the administration is: